 In the past several articles, we’ve looked at the variable nature of prices.
 What does a gallon of milk or a hotel room cost?
 How much does it cost to retire?
 What types of financial management services are there, how much do they cost, and which one might work best for you?
-In that vein, why pay someone to manage your money?
+In that vein, why would you want to pay someone to manage your money?

 I recently told the story of a client who experienced immense relief upon delegating the management of her finances.
 Making all the decisions on her own had left her plagued with fear and anxiety.
 My listener exclaimed, “But my father said never to pay fees!”
 Such advice might be good for one person, but not so good for another.
 While I agreed that one should pay as little in fees as possible, my listener’s objection raised the question: What are some of the reasons to have your money managed professionally?